 Dear Telecommunications Bureau,

-IEEE 802 LAN/MAN Standards Committee (IEEE 802 LMSC) thanks the Ministry of Industry and Information Technology (MIIT) of the People’s Republic of China for issuing updated regulations of radio management on Ultra Wideband (UWB) equipment [1] following its consultation on the “Ultra Wideband (UWB) Equipment Radio Management Regulations (Draft for Comments)” in February 2023.
+IEEE 802 LAN/MAN Standards Committee (IEEE 802 LMSC) thanks the Ministry of Industry and Information Technology (MIIT) of the People’s Republic of China for issuing updated regulations of radio management on Ultra Wideband (UWB) equipment [1] following its consultation on the “Ultra Wideband (UWB) Equipment Radio Management Regulations (Draft for Comments)” in February 2023 (“the consultation”).

 IEEE 802 LMSC is a leading consensus-based open standards development committee for networking standards that are used by industry globally.
 It produces standards for networking devices, including wired and wireless local area networks (“LANs” and “WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 Technologies produced by implementers of our standards are a critical element for all networked applications today.